dstackai/benchmarks/comparison/README.md

 2. The performance comparison between the MI300X running `amd/Llama-3.1-405B-Instruct-FP8-KV` and the H100 SXM5
 running` meta-llama/Llama-3.1-405B-FP8` may not be an apple-to-apple comparison due to differing quantization strategies employed in each model.

-### TODOs
-1. We plan to test 2 instances of Llama3.1-405B-FP8 each on 4 GPUs.
-2. Calculation of Cost/Million Token